If you are experiencing any of the following, then talking to a therapist could be helpful:

 - You find it difficult to focus on work or your everyday life.

 - You are looking for ways to harm yourself or others either physically or emotionally.

 - You are finding it hard to recover from the loss of a loved-one and the feelings of pain aren’t diminishing.

 This list is by no means definitive.
 If you are unsure of whether counselling can help then the best thing to do is get in touch to find out more about whether you could benefit from talking through your problems with me.

-If I believe that you are better served by another form of therapy then I will tell you so and give you some pointers about where else to seek help.
+If I believe that you would benefit from another form of therapy, then I will tell you so and give you some pointers about where else to seek help.